-"Hmm," Big Willy said, a quizzical look playing on his expression.
+A quizzical look played on Big Willy's expression.
 "Maybe next time."

 Henry resisted a wisecrack.
-His ears finally popped and the sounds of chaos exploded in his ears.
-He winced, bringing a shaky hand to his ear.
+His ears finally popped and the sounds of chaos exploded around him.
+He winced, bringing a shaky hand to cup the side of his head.

 "You okay?"
 Willy asked.

 Henry nodded.
 "Yeah ...
 I'm fine."
 Only he wasn't fine.
 A dull pain thumped inside his head.
-His left hand and shirt were soaked in blood.
-And the bleeding hadn't stopped yet.
+His left hand and shirt were soaked in blood, still trickling down the side of his face.

 A woman screamed from across the street.
-Somewhere a horse whinnied a high-pitched squeal; it was scared.
+Somewhere a horse whinnied a high-pitched squeal; it sounded scared.
 And dogs wailed above the swell of cries and angry chatter.

 On a normal game day, Grandview Boulevard bustled with lively fans and vendors hocking hotdogs, fresh roasted peanuts, popcorn, and even pierogies.
 Today, the thoroughfare was anything but grand.
-Score cards, abandoned hats and betting slips littered the street.
+Score cards, abandoned hats, and betting slips littered the street.
 Blacks were fighting whites.
-Policemen were fighting blacks.
+Police were fighting blacks.
 German Shepherds pulled at leather leashes held by white coppers with angry faces.